Hack3rz-Official/annotation-web-service/prediction-service/README.md

 $ python3 app.py
 ```

-Finally, the function should be accessible via `http://localhost:8084/api/v1/prediction`.
+Finally, the service should be accessible via `http://localhost:8084/api/v1/prediction`.

+**Note:** Because this service depends on other microservices from the AnnotationWebService project, we recommended executing the docker-compose file in the project root to prevent dependency issues.

 ## Run Tests
 First, make sure that MongoDB is also running locally by starting the Annotation Web Service with the docker-compose command as described in the project's main page.
 Then, execute the following code from the `/prediction-service` directory: